 — Terri Paddock (@TerriPaddock) May 29, 2014

 With the early closure of The Full Monty creating a gap at the Noel Coward Theatre, Good People grabbed a direct transfer from Hampstead Theatre, where it sold out before it even opened.
 Staunton and Owen get great support from Angel Coulby, Lorraine Ashbourne (the ‘mouthie from Southie’), Susan Brown and Matthew Barker.
+Tadalafil causes much less side effects than Sildenafil, and its list of contraindications is way shorter.
+And, of course, a huge advantage of Cialis (Tadalafil) is its long time of action.
+While Sildenafil acts only 3-4 hours, the effect of Tadalafil lasts up to a day and a half.
+Such unique properties made the drug very popular.
+In the shortest possible time, the sale of this medication has gained momentum.

 Lindsay-Abaire had a critical flop with his London debut, the ill-fated Fuddy Meers in 2004.
 But with this (and, on the musical front, his book for Shrek), he has commandingly expunged that wobble from his UK records.
 I now can’t wait to see the his 2007 Pulitzer Prize winner Rabbit Hole, which will receive its West End premiere this September at the Vaudeville Theatre, starring Joanna Froggatt and directed by actor Nigel Harman (who won the Olivier for his kneeling performance as Lord Farquaad in Shrek).